AtomGraph/SPARQLMap/README.md

 # SPARQLMap
-Generic map layout for SPARQL RDF results.
+Client-side map layout for SPARQL RDF results.

 It uses a SPARQL query to load RDF resources with coordinates within the bounds of the map, and renders each as a marker, which shows an info window with HTML representation of the resource when clicked.